 In 2012, Mr. Jones delivered televised expert testimony during the Budget Oversight Hearings for the District of Columbia's Office and Commission on Human Rights, critiquing enforcement practices before the late former mayor Marion Barry, then chair of the city council's Committee on Aging and Community Affairs.
 Mr. Jones's contributions informed the D.C.
 Attorney General's subsequent bringing of charges in late 2013 against a Section 8 management company that had improperly barred a Bible study group from a Methodist-related seniors' housing complex near the White House.
 After a three-year battle, his client achieved her objectives short of a lawsuit in a quite satisfactory resolution.

 Mr. Jones is a former Resident Trustee of International House New York, having held that post in 2002-03 during the long and distinguished tenure of immediate past Board Chairman Paul Volcker.
 A Charter Member of the Rotary Club of Federal City in 2014, he serves on the Board of Directors of its newly formed foundation.
-He is a board member-elect of The Academy of Preachers and is Chairman of the Board of Trustees of the Veterans Employment Advancement Foundation.
+He is a board member-of The Academy of Preachers and the Seymour Institute for Black Church and Policy Studies.
 He formerly served as a Trustee of The First Baptist Church Foundation in Washington, D.C.